 Throw in some trail-ready snacks in your backpack

-Remember, your body needs more calories to stay warm, especially if you’re hiking on steep terrain with deep snow.
+Your body needs more calories to stay warm, especially if you’re hiking on steep terrain with deep snow.
 So it’s a must to pack the right food to give you the energy you need.
 Fruits, nuts, and cheese are always a good idea, along with jerky, crackers, and cookies.

 Keep your food from freezing

-Common Winter Hike Navigation Hazards
+Common Winter Hiking Navigation Hazards

 Buried trail junction signs

 If your best bet for reaching your destination is to rely on signs at trail junctions, then good luck.
-Signs can easily get hidden from view or buried in snow, which means you may find yourself in the middle of nowhere!
+Signs can easily get hidden from view or buried in snow, which means you may find yourself in the middle of nowhere.
 Better brush up on your map reading and compass skills to be safe.
 You can also use GPS or navigation apps to help you find your trail.

 Fewer daylight hours